George Gomori (writer): Awards and medals

+He was award The Polish Writers Association Abroad's Literary Prize in 2024.

 Recent work

 Gömöri is a regular contributor to the British press (The Guardian, The Independent) as well as to the American bimonthly World Literature Today.
 Several essays of his were published in Polish publication Odra Wrocław.
 He also continues publishing in Hungarian, English and Polish.
 His reminiscences of Czesław Miłosz were included in Cynthia L. Haven's An Invisible Rope: Portraits of Czesław Miłosz in 2011.

 He is also a member of Trinity College, Cambridge and emeritus fellow of Darwin College, Cambridge, where for a number of years edited the college newsletter.
 For over three decades he has been on the Editorial Board of the American quarterly Books Abroad and its continuation World Literature Today.
 He is also on the editorial board of Lymbus Budapest and Litteraria Copernicana Toruń.

 2014 saw a new book of his poetry published, Rózsalovaglás (Riding with Roses), by Pro Pannonia Publishers and his collected essays on the late Renaissance poet Bálint Balassi (A rejtőzködő Balassi) published in Hungarian by Komp-Press in Romania.
 His latest poetry collection in English, Polishing October: New and Selected Poems (Shoestring Press) was recently reviewed in World Literature Today.